wyhitcs/team-letsencrypt/draftv1.md

 Fifth, the release is based on the Python Package Index (PYPI).
 Sixth, Let's Encrypt extends its support to a larger number of servers by adding plugins such as Apache, Nginx and Webroot.
 Seventh, the testing process is facilitated by test tools such as Tox and Travis CI.
-Eighth, let’s encrypt supports a number of operating systems including Unix-ish OS (Arch, Debian, FreeBSD etc).
+Eighth, Let’s Encrypt supports a number of operating systems including Unix-ish OS (Arch, Debian, FreeBSD etc).
 Ninth, the users are a large number of web servers including [blueboard.cz](https://blueboard.cz/) and [checkdomain](https://www.checkdomain.de/ssl/zertifikat/ssl-free/).
 Finally, competitors are other softwares based on ACME.